mikenz1000/succinct-debruijn-test/README.md

 # Succinct de Bruijn test

-An educational implementation of Succinct de Bruijn as described in these papers:
+An educational C++ implementation of Succinct de Bruijn, a cutting-edge algorithm for storing graphs of gene sequences as part of the genome assembly process.
+Refer to these papers:

 [1] http://link.springer.com/chapter/10.1007%2F978-3-642-33122-0_18

 [2] http://alexbowe.com/succinct-debruijn-graphs/

-Educational = just uses a vector for the underlying arrays instead of compressed bitvectors etc
+Educational = doesn't use compressed vectors for the underlying storage (yet...)

 The default make target will run the tests.
-In addition to checking the specific examples in the paper above it does exhaustive testing of the five methods (outdegree, outgoing, label, indegree and incoming) by comparing the results of the succinct implementation against a non-succinct de Bruijn graph (debruijn_basic)
+In addition to checking the specific examples in the papers above it does exhaustive testing of the five methods (outdegree, outgoing, label, indegree and incoming) by comparing the results of the succinct implementation against a non-succinct de Bruijn graph (debruijn_basic)

-It does this for both the graph in the paper[1], as well as a randomly generated graph.
-The number of tests will vary between runs as a result.
+It does this for both the graph in the paper, as well as a randomly generated graph.The number of tests will vary between runs as a result.

-As this was developed on Mac OSX some tweaking may be required on other platforms!
+Developed/tested on MAC OSX

 Output
 ```